Oral Surgery and Extractions

 Am I a Candidate for Dental Implants?

-Begin with a consultation with Dr. Han to determine if dental implants are right for you.
-Dr. Han will also perform a complete exam, possibly involving x-rays, to determine if any jawbone loss has occurred.
+Begin with a consultation with our dentist to determine if dental implants are right for you.
+Our dentist will also perform a complete exam, possibly involving x-rays, to determine if any jawbone loss has occurred.

 It is very important that you have enough bone in the area of the missing tooth or teeth for the attachment of the implants.
 If you don’t have enough bone, a bone graft may be necessary.